 The Dark Web:

 The dark web refers to an area of the internet that can only be accessed through particular software.
 This means networks are encrypted repeatedly, making a user anonymous.
 6% of internet information is on the dark web.
-Accessing the dark web is not illegal, but due to its anonymity it is used for criminal purposes.

 How do people access the Dark Web?